 In 2019/20 Council noted strong community support for the restoration of the Knott's Crossing Cemetery, which is known to contain some 30 unmarked graves of the town's pioneers.

-Council will work with the community in identifying the names of those who are buried there.
 Council aims to install permanent fencing around the site, similar to that which is installed at the Emungalan Cemetery, and to also install a memorial plaque depicting the names of those buried there.

 COMMUNITY GRANT PROGRAM